-Appointment Requirements : (a) Promotion Promotion rank for Senior Assistant Masters/Mistresses.
-Please refer to Any Other Remarks below. (b) Direct Appointment Candidates should have fulfilled all requirements for normal promotion to this rank.
+Promotion rank for Senior Assistant Masters/Mistresses.
+Please refer to Any Other Remarks below.

+Candidates should have fulfilled all requirements for normal promotion to this rank.
 The decision of direct appointment of teachers to promotion rank must be supported by the majority of members of the Incorporated Management Committee and is fully justifiable.

-Type of Work : Secondary Schools (a) Class teaching of academic subjects up to Secondary 5 level and / or of cultural / technical / practical subjects up to Secondary 7 level in a secondary school; and (b) Coordinating pastoral care and extra-curricular activities and attending to special needs of students in junior forms.
-Primary Schools Principal of a primary school with 24 or more classes.
-Special Schools (a) Coordinating pastoral care and extra curricular activities and attending to special needs of students in junior forms in addition to teaching duties in the secondary section of a special school. (b) Performing duties of special responsibility in the capacity of deputy head of a special school operating a secondary section.
-Promotion Prospects: N.A.
-Any Other Remarks : Secondary Schools Starting from the 2008/09 school year, Principal Assistant Masters/Mistresses with a recognised degree plus teacher training (or equivalent) may apply for re-grading to Senior Graduate Masters/Mistresses in his/her serving school to fill up new Senior Graduate Master/Mistress posts created under the enhanced graduate teacher ratio.
+- (a) Class teaching of academic subjects up to Secondary 5 level and / or of cultural / technical / practical subjects up to Secondary 7 level in a secondary school; and - (b) Coordinating pastoral care and extra-curricular activities and attending to special needs of students in junior forms.

+Principal of a primary school with 24 or more classes.

+- (a) Coordinating pastoral care and extra curricular activities and attending to special needs of students in junior forms in addition to teaching duties in the secondary section of a special school. - (b) Performing duties of special responsibility in the capacity of deputy head of a special school operating a secondary section.

+Starting from the 2008/09 school year, Principal Assistant Masters/Mistresses with a recognised degree plus teacher training (or equivalent) may apply for re-grading to Senior Graduate Masters/Mistresses in his/her serving school to fill up new Senior Graduate Master/Mistress posts created under the enhanced graduate teacher ratio.
 Upon successful re-grading or natural wastage of a serving Principal Assistant Master/Mistress, the practice of upgrading a Senior Assistant Master/Mistress post to a Principal Assistant Master/Mistress post for a secondary school with 24 or more classes will cease with immediate effect.
-If a serving Principal Assistant Master/Mistress does not apply for re-grading to Senior Graduate Master/Mistress. he/she can continue to be accommodated in his/her existing rank of Principal Assistant Master/Mistress holding against a Senior Graduate Master/Mistress post created under the graduate teacher ratio accordingly.
+If a serving Principal Assistant Master/Mistress does not apply for re-grading to Senior Graduate Master/Mistress, he/she can continue to be accommodated in his/her existing rank of Principal Assistant Master/Mistress holding against a Senior Graduate Master/Mistress post created under the graduate teacher ratio accordingly.